shenxudeu/shenxudeu.github.io/_posts/2017-02-10-gp-is-easy-to-understand.md

 Y_*=X_*^TW
 $$

 But in a Bayesian view, we think all possible weights in our prior belief has a chance.
-The final prediction is a __weighted average__ of all possible outputs.
+The final prediction is a __weighted average__ of all possible weight estimates.
+(Following: assume there are \\(N\\) possible weight matrices in our belief.)

 $$
 Y_* = \frac{1}{N}\sum_{j=1}^{N}\theta_j X_*^TW^j
 $$

-This is also the __sum rule__ in probability:
+The real world does not just have \\(N\\) scenarios.
+It has infinite.
+So we generalize with the __sum rule__ in probability:

 $$
 P(y_*\mid x_*, X, y) = \int P(y_*\mid x_*, w)P(w \mid X, y) dw